aedobbyn/women-chi-ultimate/compile.md

 ## F-statistic:  3.13 on 20 and 141 DF,  p-value: 4.15e-05
 ```

+* So `team_type` is really the only good predictor

+<br><br>

+#### Satisfaction Measures

-What about the effect of team type on just satisfaction level?
+What about the effect of team type on satisfaction of just the **level** of ultimate you're playing?

 * Make two models, one with `team_type` as a predictor and one without

 <br>

-Compare the performance of the models in predicting satisfaction level.
-The model with team type does't predict satisfaction level better than the one without it (p = 0.6361).
-So team_type is not a significant predictor of satisfaciton with the level of ultimate you're playing.
+* Compare the performance of the models in predicting satisfaction level
+* The model with team type does't predict satisfaction level better than the one without it (p = 0.6361).
+* So team_type is not a significant predictor of satisfaciton with the level of ultimate you're playing.

 ```
 ## Likelihood ratio tests of cumulative link models: